 Your health record includes information such as your health history, care we have provided, family history, your medications and results from lab tests and notes from your physician, other health care providers within [NAME of IPHCO] or your other external health care providers.
-If you would like a copy of your health record, please contact com a comparison of the provider of the provide
+If you would like a copy of your health record, please contact <add contact information>.